thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 10.
 Connect to Sigfox Backend

-In this step we will connect to Sigfox Backend in order to start collecting data from sigfox modules.
+In this step, we will connect to Sigfox Backend in order to start collecting data from sigfox modules.

 Navigate to gateway configuration folder and edit **tb-gateway.yml** file.
 Configuration folder location: